entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/hub.md

 ### Bundle Group Version Status

-These are the possible statuses for the versions of a Bundle Group.
+These are the possible statuses for the versions of a Bundle Group:

-- Draft - this is the default status for the first version of a Bundle Group.
+- `Draft`: This is the default status for the first version of a Bundle Group.
-- Publication Request - an eh-author sets a version to this status to request an eh-manager or eh-admin to review the version and mark it for publication.
+- `Publication Request`: An eh-author sets a version to this status to request an eh-manager or eh-admin to review the version and mark it for publication.
 An eh-manager or eh-admin may edit versions with this status.
-- Published - versions with this status are visible in the home page list of available Bundle Groups and also available in the App Builder-facing API.
+- `Published`: Versions with this status are visible in the home page list of available Bundle Groups and also available in the App Builder-facing API.
 An eh-manager or eh-admin may edit Published versions.
-- Archived - previously Published versions are assigned this status.
+- `Archived`: Previously Published versions are assigned this status.
 No edits can be made on an Archived version.
-- Deletion Request - an eh-manager or eh-admin can delete versions once this status has been set..
+- `Deletion Request`: An eh-manager or eh-admin can delete versions once this status has been set.

 Notes:
-- An eh-author can change any field except `Organization` while a version is in Draft.
+- An eh-author can change any field except Organization while a version is in Draft.
-- There is no automated notification process when a Publication Request is made for a Bundle Group Version.
+- There is no automated notification process when a Publication Request is made for a Bundle Group version.

 ### Version
 - The list of Bundle Group Versions can be seen by clicking `View Versions` on any entry in the catalog.